 Board of Directors

-OCD SoCal’s board members and officers comprise an experienced and collaborative team of expert therapists, psychiatrists, researchers, individuals affected by OCD, and family/parent advocates dedicated to promoting the mission of OCD SoCal and the International OCD Foundation (IOCDF).
-Please read below to learn more about this team.
+OCD SoCal’s Board of Directors include a collaborative and experienced team of expert therapists, psychiatrists, researchers, individuals affected by OCD, and family advocates dedicated to promoting the mission of OCD SoCal and the International OCD Foundation (IOCDF).

 Dr. Adam C Frank is a psychiatrist, researcher, and Assistant Professor of Clinical Psychiatry and Behavioral Sciences in the Keck School of Medicine at the University of Southern California.
 He attended UCLA for medical school and graduate school and holds a PhD in neuroscience.
 He completed adult psychiatry residency at UCSF where he participated in additional training and research in neuromodulation treatments—such as TMS and DBS—for psychiatric indications like depression and OCD.
 Dr. Frank currently divides his time between caring for individuals with OCD in an outpatient psychiatry clinic, supervising and teaching psychiatry residents at USC, and conducting research on the mechanisms of OCD and improving treatment outcomes through the use of neuroimaging, wearable biosensors, and neuromodulation.